Genital warts are very common. They are caused by a virus, the human papillomavirus (HPV).

 Gardasil is a vaccine that is effective against HPV types 6, 11, 16 and 18; the 4 types of HPV that cause most cases of genital warts and cervical cancer.
 Gardasil is now approved in many countries for use in young females for the prevention of cervical cancer, cervical pre-cancer and genital warts.
-In New Zealand it is funded and recommended for 12 year old girls, with a catch-up programme for those aged 11 to 18.
+In New Zealand it is funded and recommended for 12 year old girls.
+It can be prescribed for older individuals (unfunded).

 Cervarix is effective against HPV types 16 and 18.
 Available in many countries for prevention of cervical cancer, it is not subsidised in New Zealand.

 HPV vaccination is most effective when offered at a young age, before the onset of sexual activity.
 However, girls who are already sexually active may not have been infected with the types of HPV covered by the vaccine and may still benefit from vaccination.
 It is important to note that women who receive HPV vaccine must continue to participate in cervical screening programmes, as about 30% of cervical cancers will not be prevented by the vaccine.

 HPV vaccines are also effective in boys.
 Although not yet included in New Zealand's routine vaccination programme, vaccination of boys is recommended to reduce transmission of HPV to unvaccinated females.
 It also reduces the incidence of penile and anal cancers related to HPV infection (including penile intraepithelial carcinoma), as well as some non-genital cancers affecting the oropharynx and larynx.

 There has been interest in developing therapeutic HPV vaccines for the treatment of genital warts and cervical cancer in those already infected.
 However, at present, there is limited evidence that they are effective in humans.